abdelhak-mahdaoui/Django-Tickets-Website/README.md

 • Organizer: Adds, consults, modifies events, accesses dashboard.

 • Customer: Consults all events, searches by keywords, buys tickets online, manages reservations.

-Note: This project was made in collaboration with [Taha Oumoussa](https://www.linkedin.com/in/taha-oumoussa/).